bradgarropy/bradgarropy.com/content/posts/nextjs-dark-mode.md

 ## 🔫 perfect dark mode

 Although this implementation was a bit confusing, the result was exactly what I was looking for.
-I took a lot of inspiration from [Josh Comeau's][josh-comeau] post titled [The Quest for the Perfect Dark Mode][perfect-dark-mode], and made some changes to adjust the solution to fit Next.js.
+I took a lot of inspiration from [Josh Comeau's][josh-comeau] post titled [The Quest for the Perfect Dark Mode][perfect-dark-mode], and made some changes to adjust the solution to fit [Next.js][nextjs].

-This isn't a problem I'd like to solve twice, so I'm considering publishing this solution on `npm` for reuse in my other projects.
+This isn't a problem I'd like to solve twice, so I'm considering publishing this solution on [npm][npm] for reuse in my other projects.
 Let me know if that's something you'd be interested in!

 [pull-request]: https://github.com/bradgarropy/bradgarropy.com/pull/349
 [perfect-dark-mode]: https://joshwcomeau.com/react/dark-mode